 Adult Amateur Baseball League

-The Utah AABL (Adult Amateur Baseball League) is located in Salt Lake City and St. George, Utah.
+The Utah AABL (Adult Amateur Baseball League) is located in Salt Lake City, Utah.
 We provide adult players with an opportunity to play baseball with other players in their own age group and skill level.

 Our mission is simple.
 Our goal is to provide an opportunity for men 18 and over to play hard competitive baseball.
 We are all wannabes, has beens, never was, but for those three hours we aren’t married, we have no kids, we don’t have bills, and we don’t have jobs.
 We are at bat, or on the mound, in the bottom of the 9th with two outs and the bases loaded.